 #9.
 Ditch the Office Altogether!

-No, we don’t mean quit your job!
+No, we don’t mean to quit your job!
 We mean taking advantage of remote work as it tends to improve productivity and reduces office distractions.

 Working remotely is also known to reduce stress and anxiety and at the same time, improves focus: